chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 argue that a programming language with improved syntax (and semantics) permits users to spend more time working on the computations that they are writing and {{<sidenote "right" "the problems they are solving">}}
-I think our [recent interview with Scott Bachman]({{<relref 7qs-bachman>}})) is a good example of this principle.
-He talks about how, in translating his computation from Matlab to Chapel, he obtained a 10,000x speedup, noting that some of this was algorithmic and enabled by Chapel.{{</sidenote>}} rather than on lower-level details that can be abstracted by languages and implemented by compilers.
+I think Scott Bachman's work in Chapel as described in our [recent interview with him]({{<relref 7qs-bachman>}}) is a good example of this principle.
+He has described how switching from Matlab to Chapel resulted in a 10,000x speedup for his code where some of that was algorithmic changes that were enabled by Chapel's syntax and features.{{</sidenote>}} rather than on lower-level details that can be abstracted by languages and implemented by compilers.

-#### Counterpoint #4: Syntax does matter and can greatly impact a programmer’s productivity and creativity in a language as well as their ability to read, maintain, and modify code written in that language.
+#### Counterpoint #4: Syntax does matter and can greatly impact a programmer’s productivity and creativity in a language, as well as their ability to read, maintain, and modify code written in that language.

 Tune in next time for more myths about scalable parallel programming languages.